bajaroali/simple_shell/README.md

 # simple_shell
-A simple UNIX shell project  that was by Bajaro Ali (James Mithamo is yet to respond to my DMs.
+A simple UNIX shell project that was done by Bajaro Ali and James Mithamo.